marcusmchale/algrow/README.md

     - Plots of replicates per "strain"
     - Regression model of log transformed values to determine daily relative daily growth rate (RGR)
     - RGR per disc and per strain with boxplots and summmary table per strain
         - With and without filtering for outliers (residual sum of squares (RSS) from disc growth RGR model > 1.5 * IQR)
+    - Layout is determined by circles clustered into plates, ID incrementation is fully customisable

 ## Get started
 ### Distribution